New Zealand

 7. Incident Response Plan: The existence and effectiveness of a formal incident response plan can indicate preparedness.

 How to prepare: Develop and regularly test a formal incident response plan.
 Ensure all employees are trained on their roles in the event of a cyber incident.
-8. Network Infrastructure: The robustness of the organisation's IT infrastructure and any potential vulnerabilities.

 How to prepare: Conduct regular vulnerability assessments and penetration testing to identify weaknesses.
 Segment networks to limit the spread of potential breaches.
-9. Employee Awareness and Training: Regular cybersecurity training for employees can reduce risk exposure.

 10. Business Continuity Plans: Plans in place for maintaining operations during a cyber incident can mitigate risk.